Updated: Jan 13

 It is recommended to use it quickly, before the Best Before date.
 Once it is opened it is critical to take care of it in order to minimize the loss of the phenolic content and preserve the integrity of its health benefits.

 Light, heat, air and time are the enemies of any olive oil.
-Storing olive oil in a cool dark place will prolong its qualities of extra virginity and high phenolic content.
+Storing olive oil in a cool (15-18oC) dark place will prolong its qualities of extra virginity and high phenolic content.

 Let’s clear this out: “High Phenolic Olive Oil” is not an official EU Olive Oil Category since it is included in the category “Extra Virgin Olive Oil”.
-The term "High Phenolic Olive Oil" is used only to indicate that these extra virgin olive oils contain more than 250mg/L of phenolic compounds.
+The term "High Phenolic Olive Oil" is used only to indicate that these extra virgin olive oils contain more than 250mg/kg of total phenolic compounds.

 We have started to discover and study high phenolic olive oils the last decade thanks to some visionary olive oil producers (and university professors), who have taken risks to do things differently, to go against centuries of old traditions and create olive oil of superior quality; an olive oil measurably different and more beneficial to humanity.
 They all have a story and they are proud to share it.